KonstantinBabichev/atlas/README.md

 ## Lofty Goals
 * Pull in complete angular components via Package Manager
+    * first test component will be the Object Viewer
 * Pull in html patterns via Package Manager and create directives from them
 * Choice for pulled-in items
     * Use as is, allowing fresh pull-requests